Byron Buxton Player Props: Twins vs. Padres

 Byron Buxton At The Plate

-- Buxton has 28 hits and an OBP of .336, both of which rank first among Minnesota hitters this season.
+- Buxton leads Minnesota with 28 hits and an OBP of .336, plus a team-best slugging percentage of .492.

-- Among the qualifying hitters, he ranks 129th in batting average, while his on-base percentage ranks 78th and he is 39th in slugging.
+- Among qualifying hitters in MLB action, he ranks 134th in batting average, 78th in on-base percentage, and 46th in slugging.

-- He has scored in 18 of 33 games this season, and more than once 4 times.
+- He has scored in 18 games this year (52.9%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.